Sunday February 16, 2014

 At least they got the “All Star” in there first.

-It's not just the sentiment of the second part—he is most famous for whom he was traded—it's the awkward construction.
+It's not just the sentiment of the second part, it's the awkward construction.
 It's the passive voice.
 A man should never get the passive voice in his own obit.